att/ast/CONTRIBUTING.md

 ```
 cd build
-meson test
+meson test --setup=malloc
 ```

-To run a specific test include its name: `meson test types`.
+To run a specific test include its name: `meson test --setup=malloc types`.

+The `--setup=malloc` will enable malloc integrity features provided by your system's malloc implementation if it supports such things via environment variables.
+That flag can be ommitted but its use is recommended.

 ### Testing with Valgrind